Phone (315) 859-9702

 • Provide direct, competent ACTIVE supervision always.

-• Applies practices that encourage positive, healthy behaviors and support the physical, and mental weel-being of children and families.
+• Applies practices that encourage positive, healthy behaviors and support the physical, and mental well-being of children and families.

 • Creates genuine, supportive relationships with children.